aquarink/arduinoXbrowser/README.md

-# Arduino Inteconnection With Web Boroswe
+# Arduino Inteconnection With Web Browser

 1. Arduino using the Uno Version
 2. We are using Javascript native (stream).